FINANCIAL AID

 Cal Grant B Competitive: A limited number of awards are available to students who have had a break in enrollment from high school.
 Selection is based on a composite score that takes into consideration family income, parents' educational level, GPA, high school background and other factors, such as whether the student comes from a single-parent household or is a former foster youth.

-Federal Work Study (FWS): This is a program funded by the federal government and Design Institute to provide part-time employment for students demonstrating financial need.
+Federal Work Study (FWS): his is a program funded by the federal government and Design Institute to provide part-time employment for students demonstrating financial need.
 The salary range is varied but is always above minimum wage.
 Most students work between 4 and 20 hours per week while classes are in session.
 Once the amount awarded in the financial aid package is earned, the employment ends.

 LOANS

-If a student obtains a loan to pay for their educational program, the student will be responsible to repay the full amount of the loan plus interest, less the amount of any refund, and that, if the student has received federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal student financial aid program funds.
+If a student obtains a loan to pay for their educational program, the student will be responsible to repay the full amount of the loan plus interest, less the amount of any refund, and that if the student has received federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal student financial aid program funds.

 Federal Direct Subsidized Loan: This provides need-based loan funding for eligible students determined by federal regulations.
 No interest is charged while the student is in school at least half-time, during the grace period or in a deferment period.
 Repayment begins six months after graduation or if the student ceases to be enrolled in at least a half-time status.
 Loan limits range from $3500-$5500 per year.